syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 * `CurrentRowData`  – Returns the corresponding row data, over which the row drag view is currently placed.
 * [Cancel](https://msdn.microsoft.com/en-us/library/system.componentmodel.canceleventargs_properties(v=vs.110).aspx) – A Boolean property to cancel the event.

-## How to disable dragging for particular row?
+## Disable dragging for particular row

 Dragging can be disabled for a particular row by handling the `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
 Refer following code sample to disable dragging for particular row.